padeir0/millipascal/readme.md

 ```

 This comes from old TurboPascal implementations, it just makes it easier
-to find names in the frontend, but not by much.
+to find names in the frontend, and makes lifetimes easier in the IR,
+but not by much.
 I won't change this, however, since this is how the stack frame
 works, this language is just a thin wrap over assembly.

 Optimizations:
  - Properly deal with dirty values in the register allocator
  - Generate minimum amount of copies in the frontend

-Structs and unions will never be added because that will need a complete
-refactor of the IR, currently, it treats stack frame slots as isomorphic
-8 byte cells, which doesn't work well with those compound types.
-Allocating
-these types on the "heap" would be a weird behaviour.